Charge superradiance on charged BTZ black holes: Criterion for superradiant scattering

 The value of $W_{\omega k}$ as $r\rightarrow \infty $ depends on the form of the radial function $X_{\omega k}(r)$ in this regime.
 Consider first the solution (\ref{eq:Xinfinity1}) valid when $4\mu ^{2}>-1$.
 In this case we have

 where $\Im $ denotes the imaginary part.
-Therefore, if we specify Dirichlet boundary conditions (for which $D_{\omega k}=0$) or Neumann boundary conditions (for which $C_{\omega k}=0$), equating (\ref{eq:Wronskianhorizon}, \ref{eq:Wronskianinfinity1}) gives that $\left| A_{\omega k} \right|^{2} = \left| B_{\omega k}\right| ^{2}$.
-This means that the amplitudes of the ingoing and outgoing waves at the horizon are equal and there is no superradiance, generalizing the result of \cite{Ortiz:2011wd} to the charged case.
+Therefore, if we specify Dirichlet boundary conditions (for which $D_{\omega k}=0$) or Neumann boundary conditions (for which $C_{\omega k}=0$), equating (\ref{eq:Wronskianhorizon}, \ref{eq:Wronskianinfinity1}) gives that $\left| B_{\omega k}\right| ^{2}=0$, and it is therefore not possible to have a purely ingoing mode with real frequency at the horizon, generalizing the result of \cite{Ortiz:2011wd} to the charged case.

-When $-1<4\mu ^{2}<0$, Dirichlet and Neumann boundary conditions are not the only possibility, we can also impose Robin boundary conditions for which both $C_{\omega k}$ and $D_{\omega k}$ are nonzero.
+When $-1<4\mu ^{2}<3$, $\mu ^{2}\neq 0$, Dirichlet and Neumann boundary conditions are not the only possibility, we can also impose Robin boundary conditions for which both $C_{\omega k}$ and $D_{\omega k}$ are nonzero.
 Using the parameterization (\ref{eq:XinfinityRobin}), we have $C_{\omega k} = E_{\omega k } \cos \zeta $ and $D_{\omega k } = E_{\omega k} \sin \zeta $ and the Wronskian (\ref{eq:Wronskianinfinity1}) becomes